What is Environmental Simulation Testing?

 Based on these reasons alone, perhaps the question becomes: why not perform environmental testing?

-The Benefits of Environmental Testing
+What Are Benefits of Environmental Testing?

 In cases where environmental testing is not required by contract or law, the biggest benefits are gained by increasing product reliability and decreasing risk associated with product development.
 But what about cost?

 When it comes to environmental testing, some costs can be quantified and others cannot.
 The costs that can be quantified are the estimated cost of environmental testing versus the total cost of recalls, warranty claims, lost productivity, and other losses incurred by defective products.
 These are values that can be quantified from existing data.
 The benefits of environmental testing rely on business dynamics that don’t exist before an environmental testing program is implemented, and competitors are unlikely to share any internal data about these matters.